• Skip to primary navigation

 Yarn: Deramores Studio Anti-Pilling Aran (Aran Weight #4)

-Add a pop of color to a basic crochet pillow cover with a couple sections of beautiful rainbow stripes.
-This is a great project for using up scrap yarn, and the resulting project is sure to brighten up any room.
+Add a pop of color to a basic crochet pillow cover with a couple of sections of beautiful rainbow stripes.
+This is a great project for using up scrap yarn, and the resulting project should brighten up any room.
 If you’re handy with a needle, you can save time by sewing a fabric backing onto your pillow cover instead of crocheting another square.

 Designer: Hook to Loop